mgamanho/OracleTSAM/README.md

 ### Oracle DB image and container

+Download the Oracle XE installer from [here](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html) and copy it to

+    docker-images/OracleDatabase/dockerfiles/11.2.0.2

 Build and run an Oracle XE 11.2.0.2.0 container, by following [these instructions](https://github.com/oracle/docker-images/tree/master/OracleDatabase) (scroll down to **Running Oracle Database Express Edition in a Docker container**)

 Example: